peterpeerdeman/raspsolar/README.md

 ## setup / configuration

-- First copy the config example file: `cp config.js.dist config.js`
+- First copy the config example file: `cp .env.dist .env`
-- edit `config.js` file and fill in your pvoutput.org APIkey and SystemID values, along with your solar panel configuration (growatt, solaredge or omnik)
+- edit `.env` file and fill in your pvoutput.org APIkey and SystemID values, along with your solar panel configuration (growatt, solaredge or omnik)

 ## usage